-Even if our Common Shares constitute a USRPI under the foregoing test, our Common Shares will not constitute a USRPI so long as we are domestically-controlled.
-A REIT is domestically-controlled if at all times during a specified testing period, less than 50% in value of such REIT's stock is held directly or indirectly by Non-U.S. Stockholders.
-We believe, but cannot assure you, that we will be domestically-controlled.
+Even if our Common Shares constitute a USRPI under the foregoing test, our Common Shares will not constitute a USRPI so long as we are a "domestically-controlled qualified investment entity."
+A domestically-controlled qualified investment entity includes a REIT if at all times during a specified testing period, less than 50% in value of such REIT's stock is held directly or indirectly by Non-U.S. Stockholders.
+We believe, but cannot assure you, that we will be a domestically-controlled qualified investment entity.

-Furthermore, even if we do not qualify as domestically-controlled at the time a Non-U.S. Stockholder sells or exchanges our Common Shares, gain arising from such a sale or exchange would not be subject to U.S. taxation under FIRPTA as a sale of a USRPI if (a) our Common Shares are "regularly traded," as defined by applicable Treasury regulations, on an established securities market, and (b) such Non-U.S. Stockholder owned, actually and constructively, 5% or less of our Common Shares at any time during the five-year period ending on the date of the sale.
+Furthermore, even if we do not qualify as a domestically-controlled qualified investment entity at the time a Non-U.S. Stockholder sells or exchanges our Common Shares, gain arising from such a sale or exchange would not be subject to U.S. taxation under FIRPTA as a sale of a USRPI if (a) our Common Shares are "regularly traded," as defined by applicable Treasury regulations, on an established securities market, and (b) such Non-U.S. Stockholder owned, actually and constructively, 10% or less of our Common Shares at any time during the five-year period ending on the date of the sale.
 However, it is not anticipated that our Common Shares will be "regularly traded" on an established market.
 We encourage you to consult your tax advisor to determine the tax consequences applicable to you if you are a Non-U.S. Stockholder.